By: Ted Rollins

 The best ideas in the world still require the focus and persistence of their founder.
 This is a journey that you must believe in and never stop until you have made it successful.
 It is a windy path and you can never take “No” for an answer.

-Ted W. Rollins, Co-Chairman and Founding Principal of Valeo Groupe, is a seasoned real estate entrepreneur with more than 30 years of experience in real estate investment banking, development, structured finance, start-up businesses and construction.
+Ted W. Rollins, Founding Partner and Executive Chairman of Valeo Groupe, is a seasoned real estate entrepreneur with more than 30 years of experience in real estate investment banking, development, structured finance, start-up businesses and construction.
 He is focused on niche opportunity investing in both real estate and financial service sectors, particularly those that balance economic, environmental and social outcomes.
-Follow @TedWRollins on Twitter.
+Follow @TedWRollins on Twitter or find him on LinkedIn linkedin.com/in/tedwrollins.